Skip to main content

 Luckily, there are a few ways you can reduce the AC replacement cost in Bend.
 There are multiple state, local, and federal tax credits that you can use when you get a new AC.
 Each one has specific requirements, so it’s essential to understand the requirements before you buy a new AC model.

-For instance, Energy Efficiency Home Improvement Credit is a federal tax credit that is worth up to 30% of the value of your home improvements.
+For instance, the Energy Efficiency Home Improvement Credit is a federal tax credit that is worth up to 30% of the value of your home improvements.
 It went into effect on January 1, 2023.

-While this credit maxes out at $3,200 in a year, specific home improvements have their own limits.
+While this credit maxes out at $3,300 in a year, specific home improvements have their own limits.
 Energy-efficiency improvements are limited to just $1,200 in credits per year.
 There are specific limits on windows ($600), skylights ($600), and doors ($500).
 Additionally, heat pumps, boilers, and biomass stoves are eligible for up to $2,000 in credits.

 This federal tax credit is nonrefundable.
 Besides the $2,000 in maximum credits for heat pumps, you can get a maximum credit of $600 per year for an energy-efficient central air conditioner.
 If you schedule a home energy audit to figure out what you need to do, you can get a maximum of $150 back as a tax credit.